krishaamer/green-filter-research/research/literature/sustainability.md

 #### Growing Population {#growing-population}

-Earth’s population reached 8 Billion people In November 2022 (The Economic Times, 2022) and population projections by (United Nations Department of Economic and Social Affairs, Population Division, 2022) predict 8.5B people by 2030 and 9.7B by 2050.
+Earth’s population reached 8 Billion people In November 2022 and population projections by predict 8.5B people by 2030 and 9.7B by 2050 (The Economic Times, 2022; United Nations Department of Economic and Social Affairs, Population Division, 2022).

 (Hassoun et al., 2023) forecasts increase of global food demand by 62% including impact of climate change.

--   10 Billion people by 2050.

--   While population growth puts higher pressure on Earth’s resources, some research shows the effect is more from wasteful lifestyles than the raw number of people (Cardinale et al., 2012) **???.
-NEED ACCESS!!**
+-   While population growth puts higher pressure on Earth’s resources, some research proposes the effect is more from wasteful lifestyles than the raw number of people (Cardinale et al., 2012).

 -   Bowler et al. (2020) Anthropogenic Threat Complexes (ATCs):